RazvanBerbece/UnifyFootballBot/README.md

 1. Build the container image by running the `docker build --tag unify-bot-app .` command at the root of the repo.
 2. Run the container with the `docker run unify-bot-app` command at the root of the repo.

+## Run the entire stack
+1. Run the full container app composition (app, DBs, etc.) with the `docker compose up -d` command
+2. To connect to the database using the `mysql` client, use this command after step `1` has completed : `mysql -h 0.0.0.0 -P 3306 -u root -p`, where the value passed to the flag `-p` is the user password to connect to the MySQL server (`MYSQL_PASSWORD`)

 # How to Test
 1. Run all the tests for the project by running the `go test ./internal/...` command at the root of the repo.